tiago-cerveira/KCF-Tracker-CNN-Features/README.md

 Repository for DeepTrack system.

-Checkpoint file is missing from the /checkpoint folder and can be found under "releases"
+Checkpoint file is missing from the /checkpoint folder and can be found under "releases".